racheldmarron/rdmdevportfolio/README.md

 <a href="https://racheldmarron.github.io/rdmdevportfolio/">https://racheldmarron.github.io/rdmdevportfolio/</a>

 ## Overview
-I created a Portfolio webpage using advanced HTML and CSS in order to give prospective employers or colleagues an overview of myself and goals, projects that I have completed, and education.
+I created an updated version of my Portfolio in order to showcase my projects, homework assignments, and other work.
+I added a "resume" to the nav which leads to an external link of my resume.
+I also added my github and linkedin profiles, as well as updated my education/experience section to feature more recent roles.

+I also updated my GitHub account to include pinned repositories of my best work.
+I updated my resume to include the languages and skills I am learning in this class and updated my linked in with links to my GitHub and portfolio.

 ## Summary of My Task & User Story
 This assigment had a user story of: AS AN employer, I WANT to view a potential employee's deployed portfolio of work samples, SO THAT I can review samples of their work and assess whether they're a good candidate for an open position